 the totality of the method is re-used (for instance and where applicable, eligible expenditure, scope) and not only its result (lump sum of EUR X);

-it applies to the same geographical area or a smaller one;
+it applies to the same geographical area or a smaller one (This implies that if a methodology is applied in only one region, it can be re-used by the concerned region but not by another region of this Member State where the national methodology is not applicable);

 the method has to be applied to similar types of operations and beneficiaries;

-AND, the justification that this method is in use for operations supported exclusively by national funds.
+justification that this method is in use for operations supported exclusively by national funds.

 How to assess if types of operations and beneficiaries are similar?